5 Reasons Why The Cloud Is Environmentally Friendly

 5. Reduction in Climate Impact

 Climate impact is greatly reduced by the clouds improvement in energy efficiency as a result of fewer carbon emissions.
 According to AWS, “the average corporate data center has a dirtier power mix than the typical large-scale cloud provider.”
 AWS, in combination with other cloud providers, use a 28% less carbon-intense power mix.
-This also affects climate control costs, since it is much more expensive to run machines at peak performance levels in perfect temperature levels.
+This also affects climate control costs, since running machines at peak performance levels in perfect temperature is much more expensive.
 The cloud eliminates this wasteful spending due to the use of energy efficient equipment and fewer carbon emissions.

-Mission partner, Amazon Web Services, is a cloud provider that is working to create more renewable energy opportunities.
-As a member of the American Council on Renewable energy (ACORE) and the U.S. Partnership for Renewable Energy Finance (US PREF), AWS works with state and federal policy makers to achieve sustainability goals.
+Mission partner, Amazon Web Services, is a cloud provider working to create more renewable energy opportunities.
+As a member of the American Council on Renewable Energy (ACORE) and the U.S. Partnership for Renewable Energy Finance (US PREF), AWS works with state and federal policymakers to achieve sustainability goals.
 In addition, Amazon has been planting wind farms around the U.S. that provide renewable energy technologies as the “backbone and power source for both current and future AWS data centers.”
 Most recently, AWS has contracted with EDP Renewables to create Amazon Wind Farm US Central, in Ohio.

 Amazon expects to reach 40% by the end of 2016 and has a long term to commitment of reaching 100% renewable energy usage.